ZeroDeth/derekkedziora.github.io/_posts/2016-11-12-topic-marking.md

 tags:
  - naturalness
  - style
+blog: true
 ---

 You can make rapid progress in sounding more natural by understanding a few linguistic features of your target language since these areas pose the greatest barriers to sounding natural.

 An example of this is topic marking: explicitly stating the topic of a sentence when it is neither the subject of the object.
 For example:

 *<u>Regarding dessert</u>, I love chocolate cake.*

-In this sentence "*<u>regarding dessert</u>*" is the topic marker.
-Modern Japanese and Korean have special particles for this function [<a href="https://en.wikipedia.org/wiki/Topic_marker" target="_blank">Wikipedia</a>].
+In this sentence "*<u>regarding dessert</u>*" is the [topic marker][0].
+Modern Japanese and Korean have special particles for this function.
 There is no natural way to say this in spoken English. *Regarding* is bookish and best used in written English; *about* is also terse and unnatural in this position.
 Here are some ways we mark topics in English:

 *[ø] I love chocolate cake.*